 How can a cheerful parrot turn the gloomiest days into moments of pure bliss?

-A cheerful parrot brightens our days with vibrant colours and playful movement.
-They also bring joy through social interaction.
-This interaction triggers positive feelings like oxytocin and serotonin.
-Short play sessions and greeting rituals create moments of connection.
-These moments lift our mood and build emotional support over time.
+A cheerful parrot brightens our days with vibrant colours, playful movement, and social interaction.
+These interactions support oxytocin release and activate the brain’s reward centres, promoting calmness and positive feelings.
+Short play sessions and greeting rituals create moments of connection that lift our mood and build emotional support over time.

 Which parrot species are most likely to be cheerful and engaging?